 Hopeless INTJ (read: stubborn nerd) that I am, I kept going.
 I dove into fresh research to improve my wardrobe system for everything that remained.
 I re-read The New Standard, sought out online closet survey results, reflected on Dieter Rams, enjoyed a particularly immersive podcast on trash and Für Elise, waded through the Women In Clothes Survey, and, inspired by this blogger’s project, eventually Lean Six Sigmaed my entire process of getting dressed, Ishakawa diagrams and all.

-So now I’m working on a better guide to wardrobe editing.
 It will be short and simple and useful and free.
-If you’d like to receive a copy, scroll down and type your email into the little Rose & Fig Notes subscription box on the bottom right of this page (Update: It’s here!).
+If you’d like to receive a copy, scroll down and type your email into the little Rose & Fig Notes subscription box on the bottom right of this page.
 In the meantime, a couple of ideas as we move through the fall transition:

 I simplified this down by pushing every hanging item to the left side of my wardrobe rail and putting an empty hanger to the right of that last item.
 Each time I pulled something down to wear, at the end of the day I’d re-hang it to the right of the empty hanger.
 So: unworn clothes on the left, empty hanger at center, worn clothes to the right.